DevT045T/php-api/README.md

 - `setCustomWrapper(array $wrapper)`: Sets a custom wrapper for the response.
 If no custom wrapper is provided, the default one is used.
 - `getRequestMethod()`: Returns the HTTP request method (GET, POST, PUT, DELETE).
 - `prepareResponseWrapper()`: Prepares the response based on the current wrapper settings.
+- `getAllParameters()`: Returns all given GET and POST parameters as an array.

 ## Configuration Options